 A documentary on Pavarotti, on the flight to Paris has done that for me today.
 (The highlight was some clips from the first concert of the 3 tenors.)

 A and N managed to carve out 12 days vacation at the same time, to see what Mom has been doing every year in Spain.
 A is a regular runner but otherwise a city creature; N runs and climbs mountains.
-Neither has done a walking trip.
+Neither has done a walking trip of this sort.

-We checked 3 backpacks – one for N, who was weekending in London and flying cheap on Ryanair; one with her extra gear for a post-Camino vacation; and A’s camino pack.
+A and I checked 3 backpacks – one for N to carry on the Camino, as she was weekending in London and flying cheap on Ryanair; one with N’s extra gear for a post-Camino vacation; and A’s camino pack.
 I, of course, carried my pack with most stuff, on board the cabin.

 A’s bag went astray.
 Actually it didn’t – it stayed in Vancouver.
 The nice Air France lady said it “should” arrive in 24 hours, but she thought it unlikely.
 We provided info on where we’d be staying.
 I won’t bore you with the complicating factors.